angellips/angellips.github.io/submissions.md

 * If accepted, we will respond to your submission within two weeks.
 If you do not hear back from us in two weeks, it means we are not going to release your work; unfortunately we can not promise a response or feedback on all submissions, we will try.

 * If accepted, we will send you a message via DM inquiring if you would still like to release with us; we will also inform you of the release date.
-Generally speaking, we will seek to avoid releasing on “Bandcamp Day”, as it is easy for releases on smaller labels to get lost in the frenzy. <br/><br/>
+Generally speaking, we will seek to avoid releasing on “Bandcamp Day”, as it is easy for releases on smaller labels to get lost in the frenzy.
+That said, if you _would_ like us to release on Bandcamp Day just let us know and we will make that happen. <br/><br/>

 ### Concept 0 - Submissions: SLICEOFLIFE (2021(∞)):
 <br/>